kimtth/awesome-azure-openai-llm/README.md

   The name of the class in LlamaIndex is `ElasticsearchReader`.
 However, actually, it can only work with open search.
 - [Vector Search with OpenAI Embeddings: Lucene Is All You Need](https://arxiv.org/abs/2308.14963): Our experiments were based on Lucene 9.5.0, but indexing was a bit tricky because the HNSW implementation in Lucene restricts vectors to 1024 dimensions, which was not sufficient for OpenAI’s 1536-dimensional embeddings.
 Although the resolution of this issue, which is to make vector dimensions configurable on a per codec basis, has been merged to the Lucene source trunk [git](https://github.com/apache/lucene/pull/12436), this feature has not been folded into a Lucene release (yet) as of early August 2023.
 [29 Aug 2023]
+- [Is Cosine-Similarity of Embeddings Really About Similarity?](https://arxiv.org/abs/2403.05440): In linear matrix factorization, the use of regularization can impact, and in some cases, render cosine similarities meaningless.
+Regularization involves two objectives.
+The first objective applies L2-norm regularization to the product of matrices A and B, a process similar to dropout.
+The second objective applies L2-norm regularization to each individual matrix, similar to the weight decay technique used in deep learning.
+[8 Mar 2024]

 ## **Section 2** : Azure OpenAI and Reference Architecture